MayaWaves/mayawaves/paper.md

 A number of utility modules are included to create effortless workflows that can move from raw simulations to community standard formats.
 A typical workflow would be to use the `PostProcessingUtils` functions to create the h5 file from the raw simulation data, use the `Coalescence` class to read that h5 file and analyze the simulation, and finally export the `Coalescence` object to another format such as that required by the LVK catalog [@Schmidt:2017btt].

-`Mayawaves` is also the primary way to interact with the MAYA Public Catalog of NR waveforms [@Ferguson:2023vta] hosted at https://cgp.ph.utexas.edu/waveform.
+`Mayawaves` is also the primary way to interact with the MAYA Public Catalog of NR waveforms [@ferguson2023second] hosted at https://cgp.ph.utexas.edu/waveform.
 The simulations are stored in the `Mayawaves` h5 file format, and can be read using the `Coalescence` class.
 `Mayawaves` has a `CatalogUtils` module for interacting with the MAYA waveform catalog.
 This module includes functions for accessing and plotting the metadata for the entire catalog as well as functions to download simulations from the catalog.

+Several papers have already been released using the `Mayawaves` library for their analysis including the Second MAYA Catalog of NR Waveforms [@ferguson2023second], a study of the impact of NR errors on gravitational-wave parameter estimation [@Jan:2023raq], and a study of the impact of neutron star compactness when a neutron star merges with a black hole [@tsao2024black].

 `Mayawaves` is open source and is designed to be easily extensible, and we look forward to additional contributions from the ETK community.